R2D2-2019/USART_library/README.md

 ```

-Example of using the test usart to test a class that needs to receive data
+Example of using the test usart to test a class that needs to receive data:
 ```cpp
 //include in catch/native main
 #define CATCH_CONFIG_MAIN